Updated for the 2016 season!

 Train Rides to Visit Santa

 Visiting Santa is often at the top of most family’s checklist for the season.
 How much more fun to visit him on a farm or at the end of a train ride!
-Bates Nut Farm in Valley Center, north of San Diego, is hosting Christmas in the Valley on Dec 12 and 13.
+Bates Nut Farm in Valley Center, north of San Diego, is hosting Christmas in the Valley on Dec 11.
 Take a Polar Express Hay Ride to visit Santa and then enjoy live entertainment, crafts, a living nativity, and more.
 Hop aboard the Christmas Train on the Irvine Park Railroad to visit Santa during December; kids will be delighted to find Santa at the North Pole after their nighttime ride on the train through the park.
-New for 2014- pick out your fresh tree at the Christmas Tree Ranch at Irvine Park.
+Don’t forget to pick out your fresh tree at the Christmas Tree Ranch at Irvine Park.
 Near Santa Clarita, take the North Pole Express to Santa’s Village on the Fillmore & Western Railway Co or the Christmas Tree Holiday Train to pick out your perfect tree.
 Get onboard with Santa and enjoy a special dinner on a Fillmore & Western Train.
 Down south in Campo, reserve a ticket on the Santa Train North Pole Limited and bring kids dressed in jammies for a trip to see Santa at the Pacific Southwest Railway Museum.

 A list of holiday events in Southern California would be grossly inadequate without the famous Tournament of Roses Parade held every January 1 in Pasadena.
 Every year that I watch the parade and see the sun shining down on the beautiful floats covered with flowers, I am reminded of the blessing of living in sunny SoCal.
 Our family hasn’t been able to make the commitment of spending the night on the street, nor buying a ticket for the grandstands, but we did drive down Colorado Blvd. two days before New Years and our kids were fascinated with the preparations for the grand parade.
 I can’t wait to take them to the Showcase of Floats at the end of the parade to see the amazing structures up close.